Guidelines

 3. Route of delivery

 7. Rodent surgery and post-operative records for mice and rats must be placed in the assigned folder within the animal room once the post-operative monitoring period is over.
-Records will be stored as outlined in the Guidelines on Medical Records for Investigative Personnel.
+Records are stored as outlined in the Guidelines on Medical Records for Investigative Personnel.

 8. Records for animals other than those of the genus Mus or Rattus bred specifically for research must be stored and maintained in accordance with the ULAM Guidelines for Animal Medical Records.